 Honey Brook Farms – “Local, Nutritious, & Naturally Delicious” – A multi-generation family run farm from Culpeper, VA that uses holistic and sustainable methods to provide pasture raised, non-GMO meats & eggs, bone broth, CNG chemical free produce, raw honey, no-gluten/whole grain baked goods, & more.
 Chicken & Turkey are offered in a variety of cuts (boneless, bone-in, ground, & whole).
 The birds move daily across chemical free pasture where they forage in the sun on a rich salad bar pasture while being supplemented with Non-GMO Project Verified feed that is tested & guaranteed to be free from GMO’s, pesticides, & herbicides.
 At the market year around.

 Little Antietam Goat Dairy – Come meet Jude at the market and try some of his delicious maple products.
 There’s maple syrup, maple sugar, maple candy, you get the sweet idea.
+And a delicious variety of goat cheeses!
 At the market year round.

 Marcela’s Bakery – Specializes in Central and South American breads, cookies, and pastries, in addition to birthday and wedding cakes.
 Owner Alicia hails from Cochabamba, Bolivia and opened her Arlandria shop in 2005.
 Each Saturday Marcela’s brings a small selection of hot goods to the Del Ray Farmers’ Market, including her Bolivian specialty saltena.
 A savory empanada, they are filled with beef or chicken and a sauce with vegetables.
 Marcela’s is at the market year round.